 There are two principal approaches in the philosophical discussion of human identity, each of which reflects a distinct perception regarding the role of psychology in defining identity.
 According to the psychological approach, psychology is an essential element of human identity, and we are intrinsically psychological beings.
 Accordingly, genetic intervention that influences the creation of a new psychology thereby creates identity.
 Conversely, animalism argues that we are intrinsically a human organism or animal, and that psychology is not essential to our identity.
-Accordingly, genetic intervention in a fetus does not create a new identity, since it does not create a new organism.
+This position implies that genetic intervention in a fetus does not create a new identity, since it does not create a new organism.

 The determination between these approaches is essential in order to answer the question whether genetic enhancement creates new identity.
 However, an examination of the different arguments in favor of these approaches demonstrates that these approaches are based on distinct intuitions.
 In certain cases, it is intuitive to adopt the psychological approach, while in others it is intuitive to adopt the approach of animalism.
 The different arguments in favor of these approaches do not permit a determination to be made and therefore cannot provide an answer to the question “does genetic enhancement creates a new identity?”

 Although it is essential to decide between these approaches in order to answer the question whether genetic enhancement creates a new identity, it is not essential to do so in order to answer the question regarding the moral value of this technology.
 As mentioned, according to the psychological approach, the act of genetic enhancement lacks value, since it creates a new identity.
-However, even if we accept the assumptions of animalism—that the act of genetic enhancement does not create a new identity—one may still be justified in arguing, based on a different argument, that the technology lacks moral value.
+However, even if we accept the assumptions of animalism—that the act of genetic enhancement does not create a new identity—it is still correct to argue that it lacks moral value.
+In this instance, however, the justification is different.
 As we noted, the narrow person-affecting approach argues that an action has moral value insofar as it benefits or harms the object of the enhancement.
-Since even according to animalism the act of enhancement precedes and influences the creation of psychology and personality, the evaluation by the object of the enhancement of his/her characteristics in itself depends on the characteristics created by enhancement.
-The individual never experienced a reality of different characteristics, and it cannot evaluate reality as beneficial or harmful.
+I would argue that even if we adopt the animalistic position, the act of genetic enhancement cannot damage or impair the object of the enhancement, for the following reason.
+As noted, the genetic enhancement precedes the development of the psychology and personality and influences their emergence.
+The evaluation by the object of the enhancement of his/her characteristics in itself inevitably depends on the characteristics created by the act of enhancement, Since the enhanced individual never experienced a reality of other psychological characteristics or a different personality structure, his/her evaluating judgment concerning the enhancement is made solely on the basis of the current psychological tendencies.
+In order to judge, the object is required to compare situations; but since he/she never experienced one of these situations, he/she cannot evaluate the enhancement as beneficial or harmful relative to another unfamiliar state.